presidential-innovation-fellows/pif-website/_pages/faq.md

 ## Do Fellows receive a salary?

 Yes, Fellows are hired as full time federal employees qualified at the GS-15 level with locality adjustment for the Washington DC Metro area.
 For the 2020 year, this equiates to a salary of $142,701.
-For current information please see the [the OPM Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).
+For current information please see the [OPM Salaries & Wages page](https://www.opm.gov/policy-data-oversight/pay-leave/salaries-wages/).

 ---